sqz-xy/gad-sdk/docs_sphinx/longform/intro.rst

 measurement data which can be used to improve navigation solutions.
 These include, but are not limited to:

+- Wheelspeed sensors
-- LiDAR
+- LiDAR (SLAM output)
+- Camera
-- Cameras
+- Radar device
 - Ultra-wideband (UWB)
-- RADAR

 This is where the Generic Aiding Data (GAD) interface comes in.
 This interface has been designed to accept multiple forms of aiding data and pass them to the INS to